© WEP 2017

 Who Can Go?

 After having thought carefully about why you want to be an exchange student, convinced your parents of the idea, spoken to your teachers and completed our application form, you should be assured that your chances of being accepted are high!
-Provided you meet the academic, health and broad personality requirements of your chosen program, there is usually little reason for us to prevent you from following your ambition and becoming an exchange student.
+Provided you meet the academic and personality requirements and are physically fit and mentally sound there is usually little reason for us to prevent you from following your ambition and becoming an exchange student.

 Generally, students must be between the ages of 15 and 18 when they begin their program.
 However, some countries have different age restrictions and accept students over the age of 18 or under the age of 15.
 Mature 14-year-olds may apply for limited destinations (contact WEP for further information).
 Year 12 students may apply for a year 13 (gap year) program and go overseas for either a short-term, semester or year program.
 It is important that students apply while still at secondary school.